centau/ecr/docs/tut/crash-course.md

 All three listeners are called with:

-1. The entity whose component is being changed.
+1. The entity being acted on.
 2. The new component value (always `nil` in the case of `on_remove`).

 `on_add` is fired *after* the component is added.